+Section 5C recognizes the distinction between appropriate political activities by judges and candidates subject to non-partisan election and those subject to partisan elections.
+The language of Section 5C differs from that of corresponding provisions in the ABA Model Code, Sections C(1)(a)(ii) and (iii), in recognition of Mississippi's non-partisan elections for certain positions.
+Furthermore, Section 23-15-973 et seq., Miss.
+Code Ann.
+(1972) imposes restrictions on candidates and political organizations to assure the non-partisan quality of judicial elections for Supreme Court, Court of Appeals, Chancery Court, Circuit Court and County Court justices and judges.
 Section 5C(1) permits judges subject to election at any time to be involved in limited political activity.
 Section 5D, applicable solely to incumbent judges, would otherwise bar this activity.
-The language of Sections C(1)(a)(ii) and (iii) differ from that of corresponding provisions in the ABA Model Code, Sections C(1)(a)(ii) and (iii), in recognition of Mississippi's non-partisan elections for certain positions.
-Furthermore, Section 23-15-974 et seq., Miss.
-Code Ann.
-(1972) imposes restrictions on candidates and political organizations to assure the non-partisan quality of